tashi-ono/portfolio/project-worksheet.md

 ## Additional Libraries

 For languages:
 Bootstrap was used for my navigation bar.
+JQuery and JSON was used to dynamically add my projects from a Google Sheet.

 For design:
 I used TransparentTextures.com to enhance background colors.
 All icons were from Icon8.com and CleanPNG.com
+I also used FreeFrontend.com to get ideas for my button animation and overlays.

 ## Code Snippet